 - Use any excuse to celebrate with food: staff birthdays, holidays, work nights, and even those nationally designated days such as Popcorn Day on Jan.
-19 and National Peanut Butter Lover's Day on March 1.
-Go to butlerwebs.com/ holidays for more occasions to celebrate. - Many staffs build a "Fun Friday" activity in each week, even if it's just a fiveminute break.
-This will give staff members something to look forward to, even on the hardest deadline weeks. - Stock up on stress relievers tension balls, Koosh balls, bubble soap and wands, a couple of stuffed animals, magic wands, a Magic 8 Ball®, and other toys to break the tension.
+19 and National Peanut Butter Lover's Day on March 1. - Many staffs build a "Fun Friday" activity in each week, even if it's just a fiveminute break.
+This will give staff members something to look forward to, even on the hardest deadline weeks. - Stock up on stress relievers tension balls, Koosh balls, bubble soap and wands, a couple of stuffed animals, magic wands, a Magic 8 Ball[®], and other toys to break the tension.